-Philip Robertson is an Internationally renowned Cinematographer who also serves as the Senior Lecturer in Cinematography in the School of Film, Music & Performing Arts.
+Philip Robertson is an Internationally renowned Cinematographer who also serves as the Senior Lecturer in Cinematography in the School of Arts.
 Robertson trained at the Russian State Institute of Cinematography in Moscow (VIGIK) and is a graduate of the Northern Film School.

 Robertson has an impressive International body of work ranging from Feature Films, TV Dramas, Commercials to Documentaries.

-Most recently a film which Robertson was Cinematographer on titled "Shok" which was shot in Kosovo has received an OSCAR Nomination for Best Live Action Short Film (2016).
+Robertson was Cinematographer for Shok which received an OSCAR Nomination for Best Live Action Short Film - Kosovo first OSCAR nominated film.

 - BA Filmmaking across all years (Cinematography)